-Situated just a short walk from the city centre, this district is without a doubt a hipster’s paradise.
+Just a short walk from the city centre, this district is, without a doubt a hipster’s paradise.
 With plenty of restaurants, bars and cafes scattered around, you will be hard-pressed not to eat well here.
 If all of the options surrounding your hotel weren’t enough, here you can also find the Great Market Hall for as much food as your heart (and stomach) desires.

 Check reviews for three properties we think you will like in the 9th District